dart-archive/www.dartlang.org/src/site/docs/tutorials/add-elements/index.markdown

 You can change the tree structure by adding children to and removing children from an Element's list of children.
-The `parent` reference is final and cannot be changed.
-So you cannot move an Element by changing its parent.
+Because the `parent` variable is final, you cannot move an Element by changing its parent variable.

-Let's take a look at a simplistic app that dynamically adds an Element to the DOM tree.
+Let's take a look at ToDo, a simple app that dynamically adds an Element to the DOM tree.

 ##Create and run ToDo app in Dart Editor {#copy-app}

-Using the links in the pink box to the left copy the HTML, Dart, and CSS code into a new web app in Dart Editor.
+Using the links in the pink box to the left, copy the ToDo app's Dart, HTML, and CSS code into a new web app in Dart Editor.

-Name the app `todo` and make sure you keep the filenames as listed.
+Name the app `todo` and make sure the filenames are the same as those listed in the pink box.
 Then run the app.

 Enter `sing` into the input field.